2020PB/police-brutality/reports/Oregon.md

 It is unclear what relation, if any, the occupants of the vehicle had to the protest.
 It is also unclear if the occupants were then arrested.

-tags: abuse-of-power, stun-grenade, protestor, bystander
+tags: abuse-of-power, stun-grenade, protester, bystander

 id: or-portland-133